tommac08/docsv2/sources/faq.md

 **Collaborator :** Collaborators can enable projects and view/run builds on Shippable.
 They cannot delete enabled projects or upgrade pricing plans.

-## Why can't I see some of my repositories in my Shippable account?

-This happens due to one of the following reasons:

-- You haven't enabled private repositories in your Shippable account.
-Go to our [Account Settings Documentation](account_settings.md) to learn how to turn on Private Repos for your Github Account.
-- Your account hasn't yet been synced with the latest permissions from GitHub.
-To force sync your account, click on the `Force Sync` icon in your Account Settings. (the `gear` on the top nav bar)
--  You're a BitBucket user and you have mercurial repositories.
-We do not support mercurial at this time, so you will need to convert them to git or use another platform for CI.

 ## Why do I get an error when I try to enable a project that is listed on my dashboard?